mongodb/mongo-spark/doc/1-sparkSQL.md

 ## Prerequisites

-Have MongoDB up and running and the Spark 2.1.x downloaded.
+Have MongoDB up and running and Spark 2.1.x downloaded.
 This tutorial will use the Spark Shell allowing for instant feedback.
 See the [introduction](0-introduction.md) for more information.

 Insert some sample data into an empty database: